CPaladiya/StereoVisionDepthCam/README.md

-# StereoVisionDepthCam
+# Stereo Vision Depth Camera
-Code for my stereo depth camera
+This project is all about required code to get simple stereo vision depth camera working!